 IMPORTANT SHIPPING INFORMATION

 Postage and packing are NOT included.
 Import/export costs may be payable for international deliveries.
-Please be aware that due to Covid-19 pandemic, deliveries may take longer, so please bear with us.
-To discuss any other information, please email us at firstname.lastname@example.org
+Please be aware that due to strikes and aftermath of Covid-19 pandemic, deliveries may take longer, so please bear with us.
+To discuss any other information, please email us at [email protected]

 David SHEPHERD CBE, FRSA, FGRA (1931-2017) was a founding father of the wildlife art movement whose work has become synonymous with Africa, wildlife and conservation.
 Known as ‘The Man who Loved Giants’ for his iconic elephant artwork, for decades his paintings have graced the walls of homes, libraries, exhibitions and public spaces and excite a passion in the viewer much like the emotion he felt during the creation of his work.
 In 1984 he established DSWF to channel his own conservation efforts and to fund vital enforcement and community projects that continue to make a real difference to wildlife survival.
 To date, through his tireless efforts, and thanks to the generosity of the Foundation’s dedicated supporters, including artists from around the world, over £11 million has been given away directly in grants to keep key projects in Africa and Asia alive and operational.
 David was best loved for his archetypal African scenes portraying dusty waterholes teaming with life, capturing the heat and haze of an African landscape, all of which bring to life the sounds, smells and textures of a continent he called his second home.
 Beyond wildlife art, David had a prolific painting career which focused on many other topics and subjects.
 With an equal passion and love for military subjects, steam trains, landscapes and lesser seen portraits, his numerous originals and prints are held by collectors around the world.